Winless Falcons may not get chance to blow lead at Green Bay

 UNCERTAINTY FOR RECEIVERS

-Each team has a star receiver who didn’t play last week due to injury.
+Each team has a star receiver who didn’t play last week because of an injury.
 An ankle injury sidelined Green Bay’s Adams while Atlanta’s Julio Jones had a hamstring problem.

 Both returned to practice this week.
-But each team now has another injury in its receiving corps.
-Atlanta’s Calvin Ridley (ankle) and Green Bay’s Allen Lazard (core) didn’t practice Wednesday.
+But each team now has another injury in its receiving group.
+Atlanta’s Calvin Ridley (ankle) and Green Bay’s Allen Lazard (core) didn’t practice Thursday.

 PROTECTING THEIR PASSERS